ThomasSiby/Basic-use-of-Quantum-Espresso-code/1-README_QE_install.md

 Install Quantum Espresso from apt repository:

 sudo apt install --no-install-recommends \
     libfftw3-dev \
     quantum-espresso

-If you want to compile from the source yourself, here are the installation steps for latest version of Quantum Espresso (7.1) in a Ubuntu (LTS 22.04) machine using a single processor (Serial Processing).
+If you want to compile from the source yourself, here are the installation steps for the latest version of Quantum Espresso (7.1) in a Ubuntu (LTS 22.04) machine using a single processor (Serial Processing).
 First install the recommended libraries and dependencies:

 sudo apt install --no-install-recommends \
     build-essential \
     ca-certificates \
     libblas3 \
     libc6 \
     libfftw3-dev \
     libgcc-s1 \
     gfortran \
     liblapack-dev \
     wget

 If you want to compile for parallel processing, you need to also install:

 sudo apt install --no-install-recommends \
     libopenmpi-dev \
     libscalapack-openmpi-dev \
     libelpa17  #  use libelpa4 on Ubuntu 20.04

 Download Quantum Espresso (latest version 7.1 at the time of writing):